 As indicated in Recommendation #2 to the Department of State above, “stable” or “established” businesses that have existed for more than a few years appeal to criminals seeking to obtain loans and other financial benefits.

-Fraudsters can “hijack” a delinquent business by filing a Statement Curing Delinquency to bring the entity back in to Good Standing status, then change the entity’s name, principal office address, and other information of record to suit their needs.
+Fraudsters can “hijack” a delinquent business by filing a statement curing delinquency to bring the entity back good standing status, then change the entity’s name, principal office address, and other information of record to suit their needs.

 Legislative changes: This recommendation requires changes to section 7-90-904, C.R.S., “Cure of delinquency”.
+The following potential statutory amendments could be made to section 7-90-904(1), C.R.S., to achieve the Working Group’s recommendations:

+7-90-904.
+Cure of delinquency.

+(1)(a) A delinquent entity THAT HAS BEEN DELINQUENT FOR A PERIOD OF LESS THAN FIVE YEARS may cure its delinquency by:

+(a)(I) Delivering to the secretary of state, for filing pursuant to part 3 of this article, a statement curing delinquency SIGNED BY AN INDIVIDUAL UNDER PENALTIES OF PERJURY stating:

+(I)(A) The entity’s principal office address; and

+(II)(B) The entity’s registered agent’s name and address.

+(b) (Deleted by amendment, L. 2008, p.
+23, § 17, effective August 5, 2008.)

+(c) A delinquent entity THAT HAS BEEN DELINQUENT FOR FIVE YEARS OR LONGER may cure its delinquency by:

+(i) Delivering to the secretary of state, for filing pursuant to part 3 of this article, a statement SIGNED BY AN INDIVIDUAL UNDER PENALTIES OF PERJURY curing delinquency stating:

+(A) The entity's principal office address;

+(B) The entity's registered agent's name and address; AND

+(C) a legal opinion of a colorado attorney or other evidence that the individual SIGNING THE DOCUMENTS TO BE DELIVERED TO THE SECRETARY OF STATE UNDER SECTION 7-90-904(4)(a) HAS THE AUTHORITY OF THE ENTITY TO SIGN AND DELIVER SUCH DOCUMENTS ON BEHALF OF THE ENTITY.

 Costs:

-This recommendation requires the development of a new form or modification of the existing Statement Curing Delinquency form.
+This recommendation requires the development of a new form or modification of the existing statement curing delinquency form.

 This recommendation may involve possible changes to the existing online business filing system to accommodate filing an affidavit.

-Changes to the filing system must ensure that the filer’s photo ID image is not published online.
+Changes to the filing system must ensure that the filer’s photo ID image and associated data are not published online.

 This recommendation may also require additional SOS employees to verify that the filer included a copy of required photo ID.